FlowFuse/website/src/blog/2023/08/open-source-is-a-tier-not-competition.md

 are.
 For example; FlowFuse has [Telemetry](/docs/admin/telemetry/#usage-telemetry), though it can be turned off.
 Nor do we know who hosts this software.

-Another challenge is around product segregation.
-At FlowFuse and beyond it's uncommon to move features from the open tier to paid tier only.
+Another challenge is around product and feature packaging.
+At FlowFuse and other open core companies it's uncommon to move features from the open tier to paid tier only.
 If this choice has been made it's a done deal, even when the product team got it wrong.
 Usually the initial thoughts are therefor to move all features into the paid tiers.
 However,